For 24 hours prior to your scan please avoid:

 Once all images have been taken, the thermographer reviews the images with the patient and explains what the colors mean and what to expect from the written report which will be provided within a couple of days (urgent reports are completed sooner).

 Your report will provide useful information relating to your physiological status (or function of the body).
-The interpreting doctor will identify any significant findings that relate to your symptoms and history and give a report that may include recommendations for further testing that will help your treating doctor or healthcare practitioner avoid unnecessary testing.
+The interpreting doctor will identify any significant thermal findings that relate to your symptoms and history and give a report.
+Worrisome patterns will include recommendations for further clinical testing.
+It our hope that you and/or your treating doctor or healthcare practitioner will be alerted to any dysfunction in its early stages and be able to avoid unnecessary harmful diagnostic tests whenever possible.

 Note: you must wait 3 months after giving birth, ceasing lactation, or major breast surgery before getting a thermogram due to hormonal changes.